hngprojects/hng_boilerplate_java_web/README.md

 ### 2. Install Dependencies

-Opening the project in your dev environemnt should automatically restore all your dependencies.
+Opening the project in your dev environment should automatically restore all your dependencies.
 You can also install dependencies by running the following `mavin` command in your root folder.

 ```sh